ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 import ballerina/test;
 import ballerina/email;

-// This function stubs the `send` function of the SmtpClient client object to do nothing when invoked
+// This function stubs the `send` function of the `SmtpClient` client object to do nothing when invoked
 // for testing the `sendNotification` function
 @test:Config {}
 function testSendNotification() {
-    // create a default mock Smtp Client and assign it to the `smtpClient` object smtpClient = <email:SmtpClient>test:mock(email:SmtpClient);
+    // create a default mock SMTP client and assign it to the `smtpClient` object smtpClient = <email:SmtpClient>test:mock(email:SmtpClient);
-    // stub to do nothing when `send` function is invoked test:prepare(smtpClient).when("send").doNothing();
+    // stub to do nothing when the`send` function is invoked test:prepare(smtpClient).when("send").doNothing();
     string[] emailIds = ["user1@test.com", "user2@test.com"];
     // invoke the function to test and verify that no error occurred